Emerson on Hurumzi

 The inauguration of “Emerson on Hurumzi” was held on the 14th of February 2014.
 The hotel is undergoing refurbishment and was officially opened on the 1st of July 2014, with 10 double rooms and 3 suites plus two large apartments for longer stays.
 The other rooms will open as they get finalized.

-The rooftop tea house restaurant is open for lunch, dinner and sunset cocktails.
+The rooftop Tea House restaurant is open for lunch, dinner and sunset cocktails.
 Our cuisine is designed to marry the culture and style of the building with the distinct culinary heritage of the era, our menu celebrates the pleasure of oriental Persian and Omani dishes.
-Musicians from Dhow Country Music Academy play during dinner Thursdays & Saturdays and on pre-booking for groups.
+Musicians from Dhow Country Music Academy play during dinner on most nights and on pre-booking for groups.